Articles published in Limnology and Oceanography: Methods fall into several categories.

 Limnology and Oceanography: Methods places a high priority on repeatability, and the potential for independent verification.
 If a submission contains results obtained using a strain of microbe or unicellular alga isolated from nature, originating from the author's laboratory, and not available from a public collection, the author is expected to honor in a reasonable time all bona fide requests for samples of the culture or to deposit specimens in a public culture collection.
 Similar expectations apply to results obtained using new antibodies originating from the author's laboratory.
 Authors of submissions reporting research that includes new nucleotide or amino acid sequences must submit the sequence information to a publicly accessible archive (e.g., GenBank or EMBL) and provide the accession number(s) in the manuscript.
 Manuscripts that use existing sequences from GenBank/EMBL must cite accession numbers and original literature references to them (if they exist).
 Publication of an article implicitly binds the author to these conditions.

 Authors are responsible for supplying complete and accurate bibliographic information.
 Editors do not perform library research.
-Manuscripts are edited for brevity and clarity.
 The Limnology and Oceanography: Methods Office is not liable for editorial or printing errors or errors in the technical content of the manuscript.
 Communication with the Office at all points of the publication process is encouraged.